-- 1. The Company attaches great importance to creating an organizational culture that encourages innovation and supervise the management to take it as part of the corporate strategy, business planning and developing, and monitoring.
+1. The Company attaches great importance to creating an organizational culture that encourages innovation and supervise the management to take it as part of the corporate strategy, business planning and developing, and monitoring.
 The Company is part of the Roundtable on Sustainable Palm Oil (RSPO), a sustainable and environmentally friendly production of palm oil such as palm fruit must be planted on land with documented rights, promoting to use chemicals as necessary as appropriate reduce chemical confamination in water and soil, and strictly comply with labor laws.
 Especially, promoting against burning the harvesting area in any case.
-The Company has joined as a member and certified RSPO, as weel as purchasing CPO from crushing mill partners and selling products to RSPO certified customers throughout the chain. - 2.
-The Company promotes the creation of innovations to add value to the Company according to the constantly changing environmental conditions.
+The Company has joined as a member and certified RSPO, as weel as purchasing CPO from crushing mill partners and selling products to RSPO certified customers throughout the chain.

+2. The Company promotes the creation of innovations to add value to the Company according to the constantly changing environmental conditions.
 This may cover the formulation of the business (Business Model), the way of thinking about the design and development of goods and services, research, improvement of production and work processes, and including collaborating with trading partners.
 The mentioned actions should be in a manner that creates mutual benefits for all related parites and does not encourage inappropriate behavior, illegal or unethical activities.
-The Company is in the process of researching and developing the production process to reduce the maximum contaminants of 3-MCPD and Glycidyl fatty acid esters (GE) in palm oil that are used for direct consumption or used as other food ingredients, where in the criteria that The European Food Safety Authority (EFSA) defines and accepts such substances are produced by distillation and processing at temperatures above 200 degrees Celsius to remove the color, odor and acid that cause rancidity.
+The Company is currently studying the possibility in developing the production process to reduce the maximum contaminants of 3-MCPD and Glycidyl fatty acid esters (GE) in palm oil that are used for direct consumption or used as other food ingredients, where in the criteria that The European Food Safety Authority (EFSA) defines and accepts such substances are produced by distillation and processing at temperatures above 200 degrees Celsius to remove the color, odor and acid that cause rancidity.
 Both substances cause damage to the genetic material.
 Especially the highest risk group is baby group which is likely to be exposed to high levels of 3-MCPD from the use of palm oil in the production of infant formula.

-Promition Certificate Issuance
+Promotion Certificate Issuance

-The Company and subsidiary have received promotional privileges certificates from the Board of Investment BOI) for a reduction in corporate income tax.
-The list of promotion certificates that have been issued for the Company as of 31 December 2021 and are still effective is as follows;
+The Company and subsidiary have received promotional privileges certificates from the Board of Investment (BOI) for a reduction in corporate income tax, which are still effective is as follows;

-Company Projects Issuance date Expiration date Note AIE 1922(1)/2553 1 Oct 2013 30 Sep 2021 Produce Biodiesel 2777(1)/2556 3 Feb 2015 3 Feb 2023 Produce Biodiesel 60-0406-1-00-1-0 21 Nov 2019 30 Nov 2022 Refined Glycerine (99.5% purity or more) 60-0623-1-00-1-0 - - Produce Biodiesel
+Company Projects Issuance date Expiration date Note AIE 1922(1)/2553 1 Oct 2013 30 Sep 2026 Produce Biodiesel 2777(1)/2556 3 Feb 2015 3 Feb 2023 Produce Biodiesel 60-0406-1-00-1-0 21 Nov 2019 20 Nov 2022 Refined Glycerine (99.5% purity or more) 60-0623-1-00-1-0 - - Produce Biodiesel

-Remark: Subsidiary has no BOI
+Remark: - Subsidiary has no BOI